bmartin5692/bumper/README.md

     address=/ecovacs.net/{bumper server ip}

 If this isn't an option, you'll need to configure your router DNS to point a number of domains used by the app/robot to the Bumper server.
 **Note:** Depending on country, your phone may be using a different domain.
 Most of these domains contain country-specific placeholders.
+We'll work to document all domains we encounter, but there may be additional domains and the preferred method is a overriding the full domains as above.

   - Example: If you see `eco-{countrycode}-api.ecovacs.com` and you live in the US/North America you would use: `eco-us-api.ecovacs.com`

 | Address | Description |